Table of Contents

 Whether a condition is considered a pre-existing condition depends on when the signs or symptoms occurred and when the exclusion periods on your policy end.
 Anything that happened before the exclusion periods ended is considered a pre-existing condition because it started before your coverage began.

-Covered by Petsy: We cover Elbow Dysplasia as long as it’s not pre-existing condition and your pet hasn’t shown signs or symptoms of the condition within the exclusion period.
+We cover Hip Dysplasia as long as it’s not a pre-existing condition and your pet hasn’t shown signs or symptoms of the condition within the exclusion period.

 A specified condition includes specific health issues, including cruciate ligament damage, intervertebral disc disease (IVDD), hip dysplasia, patella luxation, elbow dysplasia, osteochondritis dissecans (OCD), cherry eye, entropion, ectropion, and lumps.

-Once this period has passed and as long as your pet hasn’t shown symptoms, we can help to cover the vet costs for unexpected injuries and illnesses like Elbow Dysplasia.
+Once this period has passed and as long as your pet hasn’t shown symptoms, we can help to cover the vet costs for unexpected injuries and illnesses like Hip Dysplasia.

-Can Petsy Insurance Cover My Pet’s Elbow Dysplasia?
+Can Petsy Insurance Cover My Pet’s Hip Dysplasia?

 It depends on when you started your policy.
-If the signs or symptoms of Elbow Dysplasia appeared before your policy began or during the exclusion period, it won’t be covered.
-But if you had an active policy and Elbow Dysplasia happened unexpectedly, we can help to cover the costs.
+If the signs or symptoms of Hip Dysplasia appeared before your policy began or during the exclusion period, it won’t be covered.
+But if you had an active policy and Hip Dysplasia happened unexpectedly, we can help to cover the costs.

 If you’re a Petsy customer and are unsure about your exclusion periods and when the symptoms first appeared, you can request a pre-existing condition assessment.
 We’ll reach out to your vet for your pet’s medical history and let you know if your policy can cover it.